omarreis/vsop2013/planetfun/README.md

 # Planet Fun      ![banner](bannerPlanetFun.png)

-Planet Fun is a solar system working model in 3D.
+*PlanetFun* is a 3d solar system working model.
-Program is a Delphi Firemonkey 3D app.
+Celestial objects ( "balls" ) are rigged to astronomical ephemerides, resulting in realistic positions.

+It uses standard Firemonkey 3d infrastructure.
 Tested on Windows, Android and iOS (currently Delphi 10.4)

 Full app source code is available at: